No Taste Like Home

 There are many farm-to-table restaurants featuring locally-cultivated food.
 Many restaurants also incorporate wild food.
 However, except for a number of seafood establishments, very few restaurants are u-pick.
 Guests don’t gather any of the ingredients themselves.
 Here’s one where they do, but if it’s not wild, it’s not foraging.

 As far as we know, we offer the only opportunity in North America to gather and enjoy, year-round, your very own “catch of the day.”
 Similar programs that we’re aware of include a restaurant in British Columbia that offers a foraging and cooking class, a hotel in Colorado that offers a mushroom-hunting trip in August, a resort in upstate New York that offers foraging, one in northwestern Pennsylvania that offers a forage-to-spa experience, and a forager in Chicago that offers a u-pick forage-to-table experience.
 These are all by request, not regular offerings.
 We’d love to help others get started!

 There are a handful of “forage & feast” programs elsewhere in the world, including Catalonia, Spain.
 A Michelin-starred restaurant in the Pyrenees offers mushroom ‘hunt, cook, and eat’ tours by arrangement (see also here).
 That’s not surprising, seeing as one of the top TV shows in Catalonia is “Mushroom Hunters.”

 Here’s a fun review of another such offering in Bavaria.
 There’s another in Wales, and an occasional such event, at least as of 2013, in Scotland.
 There’s a seafood one in Australia.
 There’s ones in England, South Africa, and Thailand (see here).
 And here’s a few others.
-Here’s another recent list, but most of these involve little if any foraging.
+More recent lists include here and here, but most of these offerings involve little if any actual foraging.

 Hopefully, as we rediscover true sustainability, we’ll see more foraging programs exemplifying permaculture around the world.
 After all, it’s only natural!